cannadayr/Linux-XDP-Content-Based-Router/README.md

 This repository contains a proof-of-concept Content Based Router (CBR) implemented using [eXpress Data Path (XDP)](https://www.iovisor.org/technology/xdp) in the Linux kernel.

 This project is part of an Independent Study in Linux Networking at Rose-Hulman Institute of Technology.
-Its purpose was to develop a practical use case for XDP.
+Its purpose was to develop a practical use case for XDP by creating a content based router with decreased latency between packet ingress and egress when compared to a similar system written in C running in userspace.

 ## Theory of Operation